featured blogs / Oracle database licensing / Oracle Licensing

 Oracle’s licensing model allows individuals or systems to use specific software without restrictions on the frequency of usage.

 This means that a single license can support multiple deployments of the same software across various servers.
-Once a license has been procured for an individual or processor, no further licenses are necessary.
+No further licenses are necessary once a license has been procured for an individual or processor.

 What is Oracle Processor Licensing?